-Sam Vaknin, a self-described narcissist, posts his prolific and insightful articles about narcissism on the internet.
-One recently caught my eye as it shed an interesting light on a couples counseling case I have been treating.
+Narcissism and autistic spectrum disorders tend to co-occur in families.
+I regard narcissism as a listening disorder, that is as a difficulty hearing and responding positiively to others' perspectives.
+Sam Vaknin however, who describes himself as a narcissist, posts prolific and insightful articles about narcissism on the internet.
+One of these articles recently caught my eye as it shed an interesting light on a couples counseling case I have been treating.
 The article explores similarities and differences between narcissism and Aspergers, a syndrome which now is being labeled as an autistic spectrum disorder.

 Similarly, Dr. Khalid A. Mansour (a British Arab psychiatrist) has proposed in an article in the Pan Arab Journal of Psychiatry that narcissistic personality may merit classification as an autistic spectrum disorder.

 Interesting.
-When I first read the above paragraph, I though Dr. Mansour was writing about severe narcissism.
+When I first read the above paragraph, I thought Dr. Mansour was writing about severe narcissism.
 His description fits both narcissism and autistic spectrum disorders.
 Hmmm.

 - Self-centeredness; inappropriate to developmental level and cultural expectations